 Do you spend a big chunk of time creating your Amazon product listing?
 How much time do you spend ensuring it is optimized after this?

-I’m here to tell you how important your Amazon product listing is, what you need to know when creating a listing and how you can continue to optimize in the future.
+I’m here to tell you how important your Amazon product listing is, we covered this in our complete guide to selling on Amazon but we went deep in the specifics here of what you need to know when creating a product listing and how you can continue to optimize in the future.

 We’re analyzing the product listing for Jungle Stix which has generates $260,000 in sales.